alexs2112/CPSC471_Spoofy/Tasks.md

 # Unfinished
 *Note: These are in no particular order, although some tasks will rely on the completion of other tasks*
- - User page
-    - Welcome navigation page?
-Default to playlists page?
-    - Only manage playlists, logout if you are logged in as the user (other users can see user pages)
  - Admin pages
     - List ads, add/approve ads
     - List songs, add songs and remove songs